 To complicate matters RSD/CRPS is a very individual condition, no two sufferers will have exactly the same symptoms, and treatment should be designed carefully for the individual, by a team of medical professionals.

-Also trigger factors will vary from person to person, but often include the weather patterns, especially stormy weather, drafts, air-conditioning, change in temperature, stress, noise and movement such as in a car.
+Also trigger factors will vary from person to person, but often include the weather patterns, (especially stormy weather), drafts, air-conditioning, change in temperature, water from a shower, stress, noise and movement such as in a car.
 For this reason diagnosis can be difficult, added to which is the problem that despite all the literature available there are still medical professionals who won’t accept that the condition exists.

 “The diagnosis of RSD/CRPS may be confirmed by a thorough clinical evaluation that includes a complete history of symptoms and a comprehensive physical examination.
 Other specialized tests, (eg, skin temperature readings, x-rays, thermographic studies, and bone scans) may also suggest the diagnosis.”
 (3)